-The Intrepid Museum is currently seeking educators to serve as Assistant Counselors for children ages 5-13 during Camp Intrepid which runs from June 15 to August 21, 2015.
-These seasonal positions will assist the Group Counselors in the execution of daily themed curriculum lessons, trips, and classroom management.
+The Intrepid Museum is currently seeking educators to serve as Assistant Counselors for children ages 5-13 during Camp Intrepid which runs from June 27 to August 26, 2016.
+These seasonal positions will assist the Head Counselors in the execution of daily themed curriculum lessons, trips, and classroom management.
 Candidates should have experience working with children ages 5-13, and knowledge of aviation, astronomy, marine life concepts, as well as an interest in history or science.

 Responsibilities include but are not limited to:

-- 9 week commitment to position from June 15 to August 21, 2015, including preparing, planning, setting up and breaking down daily lessons and activities.
+- Assist in preparing, planning, setting up and breaking down daily lessons and activities.

-- Work cooperatively with camp staff in a group and initiate projects when needed.
+- Work cooperatively with all camp staff to initiate projects when needed.